It’s funny how we always seek changes in big shifts. But sometimes those small little tweaks are what pack the most power to change things.

 From a mere glance through the search results, you’ll see that we not only found people working on Cheddar but also many of them who’ve indicated their email addresses in their Twitter bios.

-And to get in touch with the rest of them, you can always check whether they accept Direct Messages.
+And to get in touch with the rest of them, you can always manually check whether they accept Direct Messages.

 Use these two clever tactics to propel your campaigns forward while making some long-lasting partnerships with popular influencer pages along the way.

 TCF advertisers not only make granularly targeted ads but also handle their comments, as they can directly impact the results the ad campaign will deliver.

 Comments that contain negative words relay signals to Facebook of the ads’ ill-fitting nature and tend to degrade your ad relevance score.
 Positive feedback, on the other hand, may lift your ad performance and increase your reach, making it easier to scale your ad efforts.

 As you can imagine hopping back and forth between tabs to manage the tide of comments takes a lot of grueling legwork.

 But this amazing tool I discovered this week will not only declutter your workflow but also introduce some seamless automations to handle comments seconds after they land.